Students on the program will take the following three courses, tentative syllabi for each course available by clicking on course name:

 Students will earn 12 credits and the program may count towards one of the semesters that students need in order to graduate.

 How the courses count:

-- BISC 4bj and BISC 10aj count as Focal Area A electives for Health: Science, Society, and Policy
+- BISC 4bj and BISC 10aj count as Focal Area A electives for Health: Science, Society, and Policy (only for BA majors)

 - BISC 10aj can be used towards the Oral Communication requirement (please see the University Bulletin for complete details)

 - The Social Science distribution requirement will be met

 - The Science distribution requirement will be met

 - BISC 4bj and BISC 10aj do not meet the requirements for the major in Biology or for the BS major in HSSP.